WP-API/WP-API/.github/PULL_REQUEST_TEMPLATE.md

 The REST API has been merged into WordPress core!
-Development and support is no longer taking place in this repository.
+Development and support are no longer taking place in this repository.

 Please post support requests to the WordPress forums at https://wordpress.org/support/forum/how-to-and-troubleshooting/ with the topic tag "rest-api".